HDFC Bank Revises Fixed Deposit Interest Rates

-HDFC Bank has revised its fixed deposit interest rates on select maturities with effect from Monday, July 22.
-HDFC bank has revised the interest rate applicable to maturity periods such as 30-45 days, 46-60 days and one year, according to the lender's website, hdfcbak.com.
-The bank is offering an interest rate of 5.5 per cent to general public and 6 per cent to senior citizens on fixed deposits of 30-45 days.
-Previously, the private lender paid interest rates of 5.75 per cent and 6.25 per cent to the general public and senior citizens respectively.
+HDFC Bank revised its fixed deposit (FD) interest rates on select maturities with effect from Monday.
+HDFC bank revised the interest rate applicable to maturity periods such as 30-45 days, 46-60 days and one year, according to the bank's website, hdfcbak.com.
+Fixed deposits (FDs) are secure investment instruments that offer higher interest rates than deposits in savings accounts.
+One can invest money in fixed deposits for a specific period, ranging from seven days to 10 years.
+Senior citizens usually get a higher rate of interest on fixed deposits compared to general public.

-On fixed deposits of a one-year maturity period, the private sector bank has lowered its interest rates by 20 basis points.
-After Monday's revision, HDFC Bank is offering interest at the rates of 7.10 per cent and 7.6 per cent on such fixed deposits to the general public and senior citizens respectively.
+Here's a comparison of fixed deposit (FD) interest rates paid by HDFC Bank

-Here are the interest rates applicable to HDFC Bank's fixed deposits below Rs 2 crore with effect from July 22, 2019, according to the lender's website (hdfcbank.com):
+The following FD interest rates are applicable on deposits below Rs.
+2 crore from July 22, 2019, according to hdfcbank.com:

 |Period